 Per usual, she spoke so properly her voice carried a hint of a British accent even though she’d been born and raised in Georgia. (link)

 Rather than communicating something about the loudness of a sound, these examples communicate something about the content of the sound — about what impression the the sound conveys to those who hear it.

 When we look at transitive verbs more broadly, we see a pattern in which the intended sense of carry is selected by the choice of the noun denoting what is being carried (i.e., the direct object in active-voice constructions, the subject in passive-voice constructions): carry a bag of groceries versus carry a message versus carry a germ versus [of a candidate for election:] carry a state.
 Also relevant is the choice of the noun denoting who or what is doing the carrying.
 If we refer to a horse or mule as carrying a burden, the burden will be understood to be physical, but if we make the same statement as to a person, the burden will often be understood as something intangible: a burden of responsibility, of work, etc. Similarly, the meaning of carries a lot of weight differs depending on whether we are talking about a truck or about somebody’s opinion.

-ONE OF THE BENEFITS OF THIS WAY OF THINKING is that it gives us a way to talk in a disciplined way about different types of contexts, and to identify corpus examples in which the word in dispute in a case is used in the same type of context that the statute uses it in.
+ONE OF THE BENEFITS OF THIS WAY OF THINKING is that it provides a way to talk in a disciplined way about different types of contexts, and to identify corpus examples in which the word at issue in a given case appears in the same type of context that the statute uses it in.
 To show what I mean, I’m going to continue using carry as an example, and discuss it in the context of the issue raised by Muscarello: whether the act of driving somewhere with a handgun locked in the glove compartment falls within the ordinary meaning of the phrase “carry[ing] a firearm.”
 (The Supreme Court held that it does.)